New Jersey Lt. Gov. Sheila Oliver, first Black woman to serve as state Assembly speaker, dies at 71 - New York Amsterdam News

-Oliver served as Democratic Gov. Phil Murphy’s top deputy, stepping in for him while the governor was out of state and also overseeing the Department of Community Affairs, which coordinates state aid to towns and cities and supervises code enforcement.
+Oliver served as Democratic Gov. Phil Murphy’s top deputy, stepping in for him while the governor was out of state and also overseeing the Department of Community Affairs (DCA), which coordinates state aid to towns and cities and supervises code enforcement.

+Oliver’s coordination of the DCA was a major profile win in her political career: it’s what may help cement her political legacy, political insiders told the Amsterdam News.

+As head of the DCA, Oliver oversaw one of the largest agencies in the state, an agency that deals with housing issues for communities throughout New Jersey.

+Oliver’s political ascent following her work with the movement to elect Ken Gibson was steady.
+“She had risen, and she became very powerful because she was real.
+You walked the streets; she knew the people––she talked with the people.
+She was a person of the people.
+I can say that clearly: Sheila Oliver was a leader in the Black community, and not only the Black community.
+She was a champion for the people who needed a champion, who didn’t have a voice.”

-No cause of death was given, Murphy’s office said in a statement from the Oliver family.
+No cause of death was initially given for Sheila Oliver’s passing, but she had been suffering occasional health crises the past few months.

-As acting governor she signed a handful of bills, including a 2021 measure that established a pilot program to overhaul the state’s juvenile justice system in four cities and which aimed to reintegrate young people into their communities.
+As acting governor, she signed a handful of bills, including a 2021 measure that established a pilot program to overhaul the state’s juvenile justice system in four cities,which aimed to reintegrate young people into their communities.

 Murphy’s office announced July 31 that Oliver was hospitalized while filling in for Murphy, who was in Italy on a family vacation.
 She was admitted to Cooperman Barnabas Medical Center in Livingston with an undisclosed medical condition, the governor’s office said, declining to elaborate.

-In 2010, Oliver became the first black woman to serve as Assembly speaker, before losing the position to Assemblyman Vincent Prieto in 2013.
+In 2010, Oliver became the first Black woman to serve as assembly speaker, before losing the position to Assembly Member Vincent Prieto in 2013.

 She served in the Assembly since 2004 and was on the Essex County board of chosen freeholders from 1996 to 1999.
 She was born and raised in Newark and has a sociology degree from Pennsylvania’s Lincoln University.